anabaei/salesforce/BasicInt.md

 * Users can add custom fields to common data types

 #### Reports Subscribers
-* First create a user on salesforce with salesforce platform licence.
+We have to create a user on salesforce with salesforce platform licence.
 To do so
 - Setup-> profiles-> clone from salesforce platform licence and on editing check reports and folders
 - Create a user using same licence then go to reports and change folder of report shares
-* On reports click on the icon infront of folder of reports and on drop down menu choose share with usres.
+- On reports click on the icon infront of folder of reports and on drop down menu choose share with usres.